Self-Care for Mental Health: A Complete How-to Guide

 And there’s more; animals can also make you release oxytocin, which is known as the “love hormone.”
 Oxytocin plays an essential role in your social interactions and bonding.

-Connections can make you feel calmer, happier, and eventually lead to greater well-being.
+Meaningful connections can make you feel calmer, happier, and eventually lead to greater well-being.

 Find Your Purpose